We focus on four complex health issues more prevalent in urban areas

 The lived experience of the 650,000 residents in Lambeth and Southwark was central to our research.
 Alongside a traditional literature survey and analysis of published data, we interviewed community researchers who live and work in our boroughs to truly capture the social realities of the communities we are working with.

-Insightful interviews with both community researchers and borough leaders were integral to shaping these scenarios and helping us to think about policy change in a way that centres health equity, taking into account the social, spatial and cultural context that should guide policymaking.
+Insightful interviews with both community researchers and borough leaders were integral to shaping these scenarios.
+This helped us to think about policy change in a way that centres health equity, taking into account the social, spatial and cultural context that should guide policymaking.

 Compared to the rest of the UK, and a lesser degree London, residents in Lambeth and Southwark are quite young and very well-educated.
 The majority of the borough’s residents are working age and a notably high number of them have a degree.
 This has important implications for the future workforce, migration, and social care.

 The boroughs experience significant population churn, each year gaining many new residents (primarily international) and losing existing residents to other parts of the UK.
-This means that the boroughs’ populations can be significantly different from year to year, and the mix of residents should be considered as a constantly changing, rather than static, feature of the area.
+This means that the boroughs’ populations can be significantly different from year to year.
+The mix of residents should be considered as a constantly changing, rather than static, feature of the area.

-Even though the boroughs rank relatively high in educational attainment compared to the country as a whole, they rank quite low when it comes to income and employment.
+The boroughs rank relatively high in educational attainment compared to the country as a whole.
+However, they rank quite low when it comes to income and employment.
 Taken together, this suggests that larger social and systemic inequalities may be affecting the success or prosperity of many residents.

 The first scenario imagines a future in which the world largely returns to where it was in January 2020, with little to no medium or long-term disruption of London’s economic, social, or spatial organisation.
-This scenario also serves as a control case to which the other scenarios can be compared.
+This scenario also serves as a control case for comparison with other scenarios.

 London maintains its positive pre-COVID-19 economic growth, with increasingly unequal impacts.
-Despite rapid increases in wealth for many, pre-existing social and spatial inequalities are deepened as older, minority, and poorer Londoners are often excluded from the city’s recovery.
+Despite rapid increases in wealth for many, pre-existing social and spatial inequalities worsen as older, minority, and poorer Londoners are often excluded from the city’s recovery.

 Economic growth is still the primary motivator in public policy, but increasing emphasis is put on measures to ‘green’ the city.
 These policies build out from existing initiatives, like incentivising private developers to include green space and traffic emissions schemes.
 But many of these actually increase social inequality, while only making modest environmental gains.

-Existing social and spatial inequalities are made worse as the boroughs become increasingly popular areas for young, affluent professionals.
+Existing social and spatial inequalities worsen as the boroughs become increasingly popular areas for young, affluent professionals.

 Lambeth and Southwark see an influx of residents and businesses made up of young (predominantly white) UK knowledge workers and entrepreneurs who relocate from other parts of the country.
 At the same time, people from non-EU countries, particularly parts of Africa, South Asia and Latin America, continue to move into the boroughs